orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 - Superposing Languages: Simultaneously having 'different levels of abstraction', superposing operators, 'multiple abstraction implementations', ..., simulation
 - A Reprogrammable (Visual) Interface: Open inputs, outputs, compute substrate, ..., interfaces
 - But what we can say is this: Whether either end, once found in isolation, can have itself be linked conceptually to its counterpart, is the interesting question.. whose rediscoverability is not entirely obvious.

 ---

+self reference in equiv ray means its not none

+pair of empty initial/terminal for each of the slots
+selfref equiv ray how does it work for init/terminal

+equiv ray collapse.self
+.all in both directions
+. reverse baked in how

+equiv ray at intersection - then what does initial mean?

+result of iterator one or many

+different perspectives one object how?

+---